 Production Grant Guidelines

 Grants may be used toward any aspect of a production.
 Grants do not exceed $1,500; the amount of each is decided on an individual basis.
-When choosing which projects to fund, the foundation gives priority to new works and to productions aimed at creating new audiences for LGBT-themed performing-arts works.
-Please note: The foundation no longer supports revivals of plays by well-known LGBT playwrights.
+When choosing which projects to fund, the foundation gives priority to new works and to productions aimed at creating new audiences for LGBTQ-themed performing-arts works.
+Please note: The foundation no longer supports revivals of plays by well-known LGBTQ playwrights.

 Please be advised that the foundation is NOT a production company.
 Grantees are responsible for producing the works for which they receive grants.